ibm-cloud-docs/secrets-manager/endpoints.md

 - **Free during beta**: No charges apply during the beta period.
 - **Beta to GA migration**: Data migration from beta instances to GA instances is not supported.

-These limitations are temporary and apply only during the public beta period.
-It will be removed or modified when the Vault Dedicated plan reaches general availability.
+These limitations will be removed or modified when the Vault Dedicated plan reaches general availability.
 {: important}

 ## Service endpoints